Roger Rabbit’s Car Toon Spin ToonTown Disneyland

 When you reach the boarding area you’ll climb into Lenny, your friendly cartoon cab.
 Each cab seats two people, and the cabs are dispatched in groups of two.
 Once you reach Roger and Benny the cab, helplessly spinning in the DIP puddle poured by the weasels, you’ll find that your steering wheel is active – so let the spinning begin!
 You can spin clockwise or counterclockwise – though this ride won’t spin you as fast as the teacups.
 There’s a lot of fun things to see in the ride, so try not to get so caught up in spinning that you forget to look around you.
 Just as a weasel is about to douse you with a deadly dose of DIP Roger appears with a “portable hole” that takes you safely to the unloading area.

-Roger Rabbit's Car Toon Spin is a Fastpass attraction.
+Lightning Lane access for Roger Rabbit’s Car Toon Spin is available with the purchase of Genie+.
 This attraction does not load very quickly and the standby wait can be an hour or more.
-In addition, the standby queue is outdoors in the open and can get VERY hot, so use Fastpass if you can.
-While you're waiting for your Fastpass to become active, check out some of the other fun features of Toontown — like the Glass Works, the post office and City Hall.
-Kids may enjoy the nearby Donald's Boat, Goofy's Playhouse, and Chip 'n' Dale Treehouse.
+In addition, the standby queue is outdoors in the open and can get VERY hot.
+While you’re waiting for your Lightning Lane window to become active, check out some of the other fun features of Toontown — like the Glass Works, the post office and City Hall.
+Kids may enjoy the nearby Donald’s Boat, Goofy’s Playhouse, and Chip ‘n’ Dale Treehouse.

 There are many fun photo ops in Toontown — climb aboard the Toontown fire engine, Jolly Trolley, or one of the cars near Goofy’s Gas Station.
 You can also work out with barbells at the gym or attempt to escape from the Toontown Jail.

 Even if you choose not to spin the steering wheel the cab will spin a little bit, so this ride may not be suitable for those who suffer from motion sickness.